TomyGato91/tomygato91.github.io/urltoqr.md

 ### 3. Results:

-In order to know if the program runs properly I tried with my own birthday first : 01/12/1991 And then with the next day and the day before.
-As seen on the console my program seems to work!
+In order to know if the program runs properly I tried with my own github portfolio link.
+First of all we start the program and we see it asks the user to insert a URL.

 <img src="images/Captura de pantalla 2024-06-24 a las 19.30.34.png?raw=true"/>

+Then the program directly gives us back our shortened URL in text form and we find the generated QR code in the folder were our <br>
+program is running.
+Both the shortened link and the QR code work properly!